Good Handyman Insurance

-Are you in the United States looking for handyman insurance?
-If so, our insurance team at Contractors Liability® is ready to answer some common questions for you and provide you with a free quote as well.
+Cheap, good handyman insurance is easy to find if you know where to look.
+Do you need insurance for your handyman business in the United States?
+If so, our insurance team at Contractors Liability® is ready to answer some common questions for you and provide you with a free quote.

 Accidents are part of what drives your line of work.
 You’ve seen holes in drywall, sinks dismantled by someone trying to find a lost earring, toilets with plumbing nearly a century old, and much more.
-Therefore, it’s safe to say that you probably understand that everyone makes accidents once and a while – including handymen when they’re on the job.
-When you make a mistake in a professional setting, however, it is important to have access to coverage that can prevent you from paying directly for any damages that are made.
-Handyman insurance can cover accidents like the ones described below and so many more.
+But what happens when you cause the problem?
+When you make a mistake in a professional setting the right insurance coverage will protect you.
+Access to coverage can prevent you having to pay directly for any damages.

-- Injuries to the Body: These injuries consist of any bodily harm suffered by a third party as a direct result of something that you or an employee did.
+- Bodily Injury: These injuries consist of any bodily harm suffered by a third party as a direct result of something that you or an employee did.

 - Example: An unsecured faucet handle flies up and hits a customer in the face, causing a black eye and facial bruising.

-- Damages to the Property: Any alteration that was not originally intended by the requestor is categorized as property damage.
+- Property Damage: Any alteration that was not originally intended by the requestor is categorized as property damage.